adobe-fonts/source-code-pro/README.md

 Pre-built font binaries
 ----
 The font binaries are not part of the source files.
-They are available on [SourceForge](https://sourceforge.net/projects/sourcecodepro.adobe/files/) section.
+They are available on [SourceForge](https://sourceforge.net/projects/sourcecodepro.adobe/files/).

 Requirements